jdaws97/standup/README.md

 # STANDUP

-Standup is a helpful CLI tool for Linux made with Python.

 Standup is a note taking tool for your standup meetings!

+It's a CLI tool made for Linux with Python

 To add it as an alias, run the standup_alias.sh script